mapbox/mapbox-gl-native/README.md

 - Two-finger single-tap to zoom out one level
 - Single-tap to toggle the command palette visibility for resetting north & the transform, toggling debug, toggling styles, and locating the user
 - Double-tap, long-pressing the second, then pan up and down to "quick zoom" (iPhone only, meant for one-handed use)

+# Other notes

+Under early development, this project was called LLMR (Low-Level Map Renderer), in case you see any lingering references to it.